ekg/ekg.github.com/_posts/2019-07-09-Graphical-pangenomics.md

 ### The next phase of graphical pangenomics

 Now, five years into my experience in this subfield, we are at an inflection point.
-Far from being a curious way to reduce reference bias against small variants, vg and other graphical genomic methods are poised to become a key toolset for managing and understanding an oncoming deluge of whole, large, genomes from vertebrates including humans.
+Far from being a curious way to reduce reference bias against small variants, vg and other graphical genomic methods are poised to become a key toolset for managing and understanding an oncoming deluge of whole, large, genomes from vertebrates, including humans.
 To address this need, I have spent much of the last year working on a series of tools that allow us to construct and manipulate variation graphs representing whole genomes alignments of large number of large genomes.

-The first, [seqwish](https://github.com/ekg/seqwish) consumes alignments made by [minimap2](https://github.com/lh3/minimap2) over a set of sequences and produces a variation graph (in GFA format) that losslessly encodes all the sequences (as paths) and their base pair exact alignments (in the graph topology itself).
+The first, [seqwish](https://github.com/ekg/seqwish), consumes alignments made by [minimap2](https://github.com/lh3/minimap2) over a set of sequences and produces a variation graph (in GFA format) that losslessly encodes all the sequences (as paths) and their base pair exact alignments (in the graph topology itself).
 This method is several orders of magnitude faster than equivalent methods like [Cactus](https://github.com/glennhickey/progressiveCactus), and is more flexible than de Bruijn graph based methods like [SibeliaZ](https://github.com/medvedevgroup/SibeliaZ).
-Although it is very much still a prototype, I am now reliably able to apply seqwish to collections of large genomes such as human and African cichlids.
+Although it is very much still a prototype, I am now reliably able to apply seqwish to collections of large genomes such as human and cichlids.
 For testing, I construct pangenomes for yeast on my laptop in a few minutes, a task that used to take up to a day on a large compute node.
 Still, its performance can be improved greatly, and the complete range-based compression of its data structures (using Heng Li's awesome [implicit interval tree](https://github.com/lh3/cgranges)) will allow it to scale to the construction of a lossless pangenome from hundreds of human genomes.
 Because it exactly respects its input alignments, seqwish can act as a self-contained kernel in a pangenomic construction pipeline.
-The difficulty will lie in structuring and [selecting the best set of alignments](https://github.com/natir/fpa) for a given pangenome.
+Once it is sufficiently optimized, the difficulty will lie in structuring and [selecting the best set of alignments](https://github.com/natir/fpa) for a given pangenome.

 A key failing of vg has been its in-memory graph model.
 This model can consume up to 100 bytes of memory per input base of the graph.